LYxiaotai/MDIC3/README.md

 ## Visualize the MDIC3 inference results

-Here, we provide the human lesional skin dataset used in our paper, as well as the inferred results after applying MDIC3, and users can download the source data [here]().
-In particular, GRN_LS.txt is the GRN results calculated by GNIPLR and celltype_CCC.txt is the cell type communication results inferred by MDIC3.
-Users can visualize the results of cell type communications of the human lesional skin dataset by using the following R language code.
-The heatmap of the cell type communication results will be saved in plot.pdf.
+In our paper, we have analyzed the cell type communication of the human lesional skin dataset using MIDC3 and users can download the inferred results [here](https://github.com/LYxiaotai/MDIC3/tree/main/Visualize). celltype_CCC.txt is the cell type communication results inferred by MDIC3.
+Users can visualize the results of cell type communications of the human lesional skin dataset by using the following R language [code](https://github.com/LYxiaotai/MDIC3/tree/main/Visualize).
+The heatmap of the cell type communication results will be saved in [plot.pdf](https://github.com/LYxiaotai/MDIC3/tree/main/Visualize).

 ```R
 library(pheatmap)